DataDog/integrations-core/win32_event_log/README.md

 ### Service Checks

-The Win32 Event log check does not include any service checks.
+The Windows Event log integration does not include any service checks.

 ## Troubleshooting